Designing Through Constant Change

 “AI shouldn’t replace thinking, it should strengthen it.”

-In this project, I took Lean UX approach and it helped me adapt through shifting priorities while keeping the experience grounded in real user needs.
+For this project, I decided to utilize Lean UX methodologies that would help me adapt through shifting priorities while keeping the experience grounded in user needs.

 Design Process